ice-energy/sharedhugo/content/post/post_002/cdc3_specs_reqs.md

  &nbsp; &nbsp; **0-10V DC, 5v excitation**

-The A/D circuitry for CDC3 is no longer required to support current sensors or 24v excitation.
+The A/D circuitry for CDC3 is no longer required to support Current Sensors or 24v excitation.

 ---